MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 **› Possible negative impact on quality:**
 - Requires operational awareness for Redis and workers.
 - Failed jobs may require monitoring and recovery systems

+# Limitations

+## Performance Bottlenecks:
+Due to its reliance on Laravel and Eloquent ORM, Bagisto may encounter performance issues with complex queries or high-volume data processing, especially in catalog-heavy environments without caching optimizations.

+## Limited Third-party Ecosystem:
+Compared to platforms like Magento or Shopify, Bagisto has a smaller marketplace of plugins and integrations, which can limit out-of-the-box compatibility with third-party services like ERP, POS, and advanced analytics.

+## Incomplete Testing Coverage:
+While the framework supports PHPUnit and Jest for testing, the core modules may not have comprehensive test coverage, which could affect stability during upgrades or third-party integrations.

+## Internationalization Gaps:
+While multi-language and multi-currency support exist, deeper international commerce features like localized tax systems, regional compliance (e.g., GDPR, CCPA), and language-specific SEO are limited.

+## Upgrade and Migration Challenges:
+As Bagisto evolves, backward compatibility is not always guaranteed.
+Upgrading between major versions or migrating custom modules can require significant effort and careful testing.

 # Conclusion